Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 • Wilder Moving Average

 Wilder moving averages are used mainly in indicators developed by J. Welles Wilder.
-Essentially the same as an exponential moving average, but use different weightings, for which users need to make allowance.
+Essentially the same as an exponential moving average, they use different weightings, for which users need to make allowance.

 • Moving Average Filters